Grizzzlyy/javascript_parser/README.md

 # javascript_parser
-Checks javascript file for syntax.
+Checks javascript file for syntax using LEX and YACC.

 To build execute bin/[OS]/build